stuartherbert/DigitalEngineersReadingList/README.md

 Today's tech giants set the trends, and open-source the technologies, that tomorrow's startups are keen to follow and use.

+**Apple:**

+Apple don't really blog anything publicly for developers to follow.
+If that ever changes, I'll happily add their blogs.

+Until then, the rest of the tech blog community seems to cover general Apple news just fine.
+For Apple-specific blogs, try the following:

+* [The Unofficial Apple Weblog] (http://www.tuaw.com/) Feeds: [RSS] (http://www.tuaw.com/rss.xml)

 **Facebook:**

 * [Official Facebook Blog] (http://blog.facebook.com/) Feeds: [RSS] (http://blog.facebook.com/atom.php)